-So back at the tunnel we came for the second 45.
+So back out the tunnel we came for the second 45.
 The first 10 or so minutes, us looking a little tired, given the heat today I can't say its a bad thing.
-But with us being 1 up, we cracked away.
-So upping the tempo a notch.
-A further charging run from Marv down the right flank, with the ball knocked down to his feet, he burnt passed his marker, and a neat pass across the box to Beauts, Beauts teeing up another opportunity, only for the ball to bobble up in front of him, and for another goal scoring opportunity to be scrambled away.
+But with us being 1 up, we cracked on, upping the tempo a notch.
+A further charging run from Marv down the right flank, with the ball knocked down to his feet, he burnt passed his marker, and a neat pass across the box to Beauts, Harry teeing up another opportunity, only for the ball to bobble up in front of him, and for another goal scoring chance to be scrambled away.

-Round about now, Greek-after buying himself a tea, dropped a tenner out of his wallet onto the terrace and my god, I've never seen the Editor in Chief move so fast!
+Round about now, Greek after buying himself a cuppa, unfortunately dropped a tenner out of his wallet onto the terrace and my god, I've never seen the Editor in Chief move so fast to claim it!
 Still got the pace has the old boy!